sacredbanana/lab3d-sdl/README.md

 recommended for Windows use.

 ## macOS
-If you plan to build a universal macOS app (meaning the same binary can be run on both Apple Silicon and Intel Macs) then you **MUST** get the universal version of the SDL2 libraries and this is only available on Macports.
+If you plan to build a universal macOS app (meaning the same binary can be run on both Apple Silicon and Intel Macs) then you **MUST** get the universal version of the libraries and this is only available on Macports.
 Homebrew doesn't support universal packages.

 - Install ["Macports"](https://www.macports.org/install.php) if you haven't already.

 - Run the following command:
 ```
 sudo echo "macosx_deployment_target 12.4" >> /opt/local/etc/macports/macports.conf
-sudo port install libsdl2 libsdl2_image +universal
+sudo port install libsdl2 libsdl2_image libpng webp jpeg tiff zlib +universal
 ```

 - In the project root run the following commands: